QMTB/Automated_Elk_Deployment/README.md

 - The playbook is a YAML file located within this repository in the Playbook_YAMLS file.
 Copy the appropriate file, and add it to /etc/ansible/roles located inside the Ansible container.
 You need to create this directory if it does not already exist.

 - In addition to the roles directory, there should also be a files directory located at etc/ansible/files.
 The files directory contains configuration files which work in conjunction with the playbooks.
 You must make sure these are updated with the appropriate IP addressing and port configurations.
-There are copies of the configuration files located in this repository in the Config_YAMLS file.
+There are examples of the configuration files located in this repository in the Config_YAMLS file.

 - In order to designate the desired machine(s) on which the playbook will run, go to the /etc/ansible/hosts file.
 Add the internal IP address of your target machine(s) along with the desired Python version, and specify which hosts group the machine belongs to.
 The hosts group names are written inside of brackets.
 This hosts group name will correspond to the hosts entry at the top of the YAML playbook.